jsicot/Plugin-PdfToc/README.md

 Installation
 ------------
-- This plugin needs pdftk command-line tool on your server
+- This plugin needs pdftk command-line tool on your server (version 2.0.1 or higher required for PDFToc 1.0.2 and higher)

 ```
     sudo apt-get install pdftk